Picovoice/porcupine/binding/vue/README.md

 #### Porcupine in Vue 3

-For Vue 3, we take advantage of the [Composition API](https://vuejs.org/api/composition-api-setup.html), specially use of `reactive`.
+In Vue 3, we take advantage of the [Composition API](https://vuejs.org/api/composition-api-setup.html), especially the use of `reactive`.

 ```vue
 <script lang='ts'>